jhpyle/docassemble/_docs/development.md

 `/updatepackage?action=update&package=docassemble.debtconsult` on your
 server.

+Note that the URL cannot have a trailing slash.

 # <a name="localediting"></a>Editing Playground files in a text editor on a local machine

 ## <a name="editingwithoutdocker"></a>Not using Docker